pirate museum photo

 It hit a flash point on December 1, 1955, when a bookkeeper named Rosa Parks refused to give up her seat to a white passenger.

-What Parks was doing was in clear violation of city law.
+What Parks was doing was in violation of city law.
 Under Montgomery regulations, the first 10 rows of a bus were reserved for white riders.
 Black riders entered the bus from the rear entrance and sat in the back rows.
 A white rider and a Black rider could not sit next to each other.

 Black riders were also expected to give up their seat in the “colored section” to white passengers if the front rows filled up.
 Parks was in the front row of that section that day and refused to abide when the bus driver told her to give up her seat.